PyBeginner1/SONARRockvMine/README.md

 # SONARRockvMine
-Predicting whether an object is either Rock or Mine with SONAR Data
+Predicting whether an object is either Rock or Mine with SONAR Data<br />

+Model  --> Logistic Regression